paoven/csfle/README.md

 ## Goal

-We will to produce personal data to Confluent Cloud in the following form
+We will produce personal data to Confluent Cloud in the following form
 ```
 {
     "id": "0",